-- You will have an option to choose the prescriptions line where you can leave a voicemail telling us what you need.
+- Option 1: This is the prescriptions line where you can leave a voicemail telling us what you need.
 The admin team will pick your message up and process your request.
 Receptionists will not be able to process your prescriptions on the appointments line.

-- The other option will take you through to reception.
+- Option 2: This will take you through to reception.
 All our appointments remain as telephone triage calls from the doctor or nurse who will decide if you should come in to the surgery.

 - Doctors have asked the reception team to ask you some simple questions about why you have called the surgery.
 Not every patient needs to speak to a doctor and reception will know who will best be able to help you.

 How can patients help us?

 - Every day we process a lot of telephone calls into the surgery.
 Especially first thing on a morning.
 This does not mean we need more staff, it means we need patients to have all the information they need to contact the surgery by all the methods available.

 - Not every patient who calls the surgery actually needs a same day appointment.
 If it is not urgent you could try calling later in the day or by any of the other methods available to you.